bearrambo9/cloud/README.md

 employee monitoring, and IT professionals.
 This tool is a project by me for a highschool tech project.

 ## Features:

 - X-term shell ✅
 - File explorer ✅
-- Remote display ⚠ *(this feature is currently working, but is still in progress)*
+- Remote display ✅
+- Task Manager ⚠

 Soon, more features will be added.